lmickes/pyWitness/manual/source/tutorials.rst

    dp = dr.process()

-Once `pyWitness.DataRaw.process <./moduledocs.html#pyWitness.DataRaw.process>`_ is called two ``DataFrames`` are created one which contains a pivot table and another that contains rates
+Once `pyWitness.DataRaw.process <./moduledocs.html#pyWitness.DataRaw.process>`_ is called two ``DataFrames`` are created one which contains a pivot table and another that contains rates.

 .. code-block :: python
    :linenos: